 A lovely bright red bridge crosses the moat, with swans and birds gliding beneath it.

-Taiko Matsuri Drum Festival
+Taiko Drum Festival At Matsumoto Castle

-While we were walking around the castle and it`s surrounding moat and park, we all of a sudden heard heavy drumming.
-A lot of people had entered the castle ground, and there were also a big stage on the lawn.
+While we were walking around the castle and its surrounding moat and park, we all of a sudden heard heavy drumming.
+A lot of people had entered the castle ground, and there was also a big stage on the lawn.
 We followed the stream of people and the drumming sound, and it turned out that this was the weekend of the Matsumoto-jo Taiko Matsuri Drum Festival!
 Wow, we were so lucky to just stumble upon this festival! 🙂

 The Taiko Matsuri Drum Festival is held on the castle grounds every year on the last weekend of July.
 And best of all – it is free! 🙂 So we spent the afternoon and early evening watching this awesome and spectacular drumming shows.
 It was really cool and fun!

 It was a great show, and we were really impressed with the energy and rhythm of the Taiko bands.
-Apparently some of the best Taiko drumming bands in Japan participate at this festival.
+Apparently, some of the best Taiko drumming bands in Japan participate at this festival.

-Matsumoto is a relatively small city in Japanese scale (250 000 inhabitants), and is surrounded by seven great peaks each above 3000 m as well as three smaller mountains.
+Matsumoto is a relatively small city in Japanese scale (250 000 inhabitants) and is surrounded by seven great peaks each above 3000 m as well as three smaller mountains.
 So views of the Japan Alps are never far away in this narrow valley.

 Matsumoto is an old city, dating back to the 8th century, and was the castle town of the Ogasawara clan.

 Today Matsumoto is one of Japan`s finest cities.
 We liked it a lot!
-It has some pretty streets, a nice river running through it, as well as lots of museums, galleries, cozy cafes and restaurants.
+It has some pretty streets, a nice river running through it, as well as lots of museums, galleries, cozy cafes, and restaurants.
 It feels like a little cosmopolitan place!